BOGIAAAAAA/TCG-Final-Project/README.md

 4. IPC statistics confirmed correct packet and connection counting

 ##  Monitor
-monitor is a runtime monitoring utility designed for the server-side of our high-concurrency Client–Server system.
+Monitor is a runtime monitoring utility designed for the server-side of our high-concurrency Client–Server system.
 It observes shared server statistics through IPC (shared memory) and provides real-time visibility into server behavior during execution.
 This tool is mainly used to verify correctness, stability, and concurrency behavior under load.

 ### Purpose
 The monitor tool is designed to achieve the following goals: